matprime/simpleCoinFlipContract/README.md

 This Ethereum Solidity smart contract allows you to flip virtual coins and bet agains smart contract based on 50% of randomness for every flip.

+In game you bet against contract and if case if you win, will contract send back to you reward in Ethereum.

 Package of files in repository also include html, js and css files for simple front end to gambling with contract.